Home > > Collateral Loans

 In this guide to collateral loans, we will discuss land equity, using land as collateral and more!

 Land equity is the difference between the value of your land and how much you owe on it.

-Some lenders will consider lending up to 80% of your equity for a construction loan to build your home.
+Lenders may consider lending up to 80% of your land equity value for a construction loan to build your home.

-When you apply for a construction loan the lender will need a copy of the building/construction quote or tender and the proposed plans for the construction of the house.
+The construction loan lender will need a copy of the building/construction quote or tender and the proposed plans for the construction of the house.

-When the builder is ready to begin and needs payments for the build he/she will be required to provide approval from council and insurance to the lender who will then draw down payments to the builder.
+When the builder is ready to begin and needs payments for the build he/she will be required to provide approval from council and insurance to the lender.
+The lender will then draw down payments to the builder.